raphaelcohn/discographer/README.md

 * support deb / debootstrap
 * support one-off rpm/deb installation (ie local rpms)
+	* for yum, we could use createrepo and specify the RPM in the list with all the others (packages = fullname.version.rpm)
+	* support for install tar balls over root?
+	* gem installs?
+	* pip / easyinstall (python)?
 * support parallel machine building (using bash background jobs)
 * support caching downloaded RPMs / repo structure (? symlink out of the mount point, then blow away ?)
 * support resizing file system